reflectoring/reflectoring.github.io/content/blog/2023/2024-01-02-kotlin-design-patterns.md

 This structure allows for easy extension of the system by introducing new products and factories without modifying the existing client code.

-## Key Differences Between Abstract Factory pattern and Factory Design Pattern
+## Key Differences Between the Abstract Factory and Factory Patterns

-<li>The Factory Method pattern uses inheritance and relies on subclasses to handle the object creation, allowing a class to delegate the instantiation to its subclasses.</li>
+- The Factory pattern uses inheritance and relies on subclasses to handle the object creation, allowing a class to delegate the instantiation to its subclasses.
-<li>The Abstract Factory pattern uses object composition and provides an interface for creating families of related or dependent objects.
-It involves multiple Factory Methods, each responsible for creating a different type of object within the family.</li>
+- The Abstract Factory pattern uses object composition and provides an interface for creating families of related or dependent objects.
+It involves multiple factory methods, each responsible for creating a different type of object within the family.
-<li>The Factory Method pattern creates one product, while the Abstract Factory pattern creates families of related products.</li>
+- The Factory pattern creates one product, while the Abstract Factory pattern creates families of related products.
-<li>In the Factory Method pattern, the client code uses the concrete creator class and relies on polymorphism to instantiate the product.</li>
+- In the Factory pattern, the client code uses the concrete creator class and relies on polymorphism to instantiate the product.
-<li>In the Abstract Factory pattern, the client code uses the abstract factory to create families of products, and it's designed to work with multiple families of products.</li>
+- In the Abstract Factory pattern, the client code uses the abstract factory to create families of products, and it's designed to work with multiple families of products.

 ## Conclusion